bestxmg/Diary-of-Defiant-Conduct/notes/question/cpp_learning/struct_vs_class.md

    - When a **`struct`** is used as a base class, inheritance is **public** by default.
    - When a **`class`** is used as a base class, inheritance is **private** by default.
 ---
+### how to understand this : Additional difference: the keyword class can be used to declare template parameters, while the struct keyword cannot be so used.(WIP)
+---
 ### why it says "struct for simple data structures, and class for more complex, object-oriented designs."
 `Everything you can do with a class in C++, you can also do with a struct.`